-As a landscape and nature photographer that has an impact on the environment, I believe it is important to have a code of ethics that is practiced each time I head out into the field, and bestow upon others that accompany me, through workshops, photo tours, or just out for fun.
+As a landscape and nature photographer that has an impact on the environment, I believe it is important to have a code of ethics that is practiced each time I head out into the field and educate others that may accompany me, through workshops, photo tours, or just out for fun.

 Here is a list of my code of ethics that I follow: